德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Christopher Brett Danely - MD & Analyst

 • Thanks, guys.
 And by the way, thanks for having a nice, concise conference call.
 It's unique in semis and much appreciated.
 My first question is just on lead times and shortages.
-Given all the capacity you're adding in the inventory, can we pretty much say that TI lead times are the lowest, at least among peers and the shortages are all gone?
-Are we pretty much, I guess, "back to normal?"
-And I mean, are there any metrics that you could share with us sort of now versus 3 or 6 months ago on the improvement there?
+Given all the capacity you're adding in the inventory, can we pretty much say that TI lead times are the lowest, at least among peers, and the shortages are all gone?
+Are we pretty much, I guess, "back to normal"?
+And I mean, are there any metrics that you could share with us sort of now versus three or six months ago on the improvement there?

 • Dave Pahl - Head of IR & VP